rimio/rpi-mmdvm-case/README.md

 # Raspberry Pi 3B+ / MMDVM case

-This is a 3D printable case with active cooling support for a Raspberry Pi 3B+ (and compatible) and a MMDVM HAT.
+This is a 3D printable case with active cooling support for a Raspberry Pi 3B+ (and compatible) and a MMDVM Dual HAT.

 You need to print the case and lid STLs once and the post STL twice.
 Default PrusaSlicer settings worked fine for me.